canuckbear/firmware-toolkit/board-support/single-board-computer/MILK-V-Duo/u-boot/files/install.u-boot-MILK-V-Duo.md

-# u-boot installation for MILK-V
+# u-boot installation for MILK-V-Duo

 ## Disclaimer